dwerkjem/HumanFlowTaskManager/Docs/DesignAndArchitecture.md

 The architecture of the HumanFlow Task Manager follows a layered structure:

 1. **Presentation Layer**: This layer handles the user interface and user experience.
 It is responsible for displaying information to the user and capturing user input.
-Technologies like React or Angular can be used here.

 2. **Application Layer**: This layer contains the business logic of the application.
 It acts as a bridge between the presentation layer and the data layer, ensuring that the core functionalities are executed correctly.